nosas/blog/minimax_mancala/article.md

+<title>Minimax with alpha-beta pruning in Mancala</title>

 # Minimax search

 Minimax search is a fundamental depth-first search algorithm used in Artificial Intelligence, decision theory, game theory, and statistics.
 The purpose of minimax search is to  **minimize the maximum loss** in a worst-case scenario - or, simply put, figure out the best action to pursue in a worst-case scenario.

-This algorithm can be implemented in *n*-player **perfect information** games but is most commonly implemented in 2-player zero-sum games such as checkers, chess, connect 4, mancala, tic-tac-toe, etc.
+This algorithm can be implemented in *n*-player **perfect information** games but is most commonly implemented in 2-player zero-sum games such as Checkers, Chess, Connect 4, Mancala, Tic-Tac-Toe, etc.
 Zero-sum games are simplified as games where whatever (value/utility) one player wins and, the other player loses.

 Perfect information games are games where every player knows the results of all previous moves.